You snooze you lose? Not always. For athletes, better sleep equals better results.

 Nutrition also plays a fundamental role in recovery and injury prevention.
 In fact, nutrition and sleep have a bidirectional relationship.
 Sleep deprivation might cause an increase in the intake of unhealthy foods, which ultimately impairs glycogen repletion and protein synthesis, which are critical for recovery in athletes.1 You have lower executive brain function when you are tired, which impacts your decision-making ability and willpower.3 Not getting enough sleep can also alter your appetite-regulating hormones, along with your metabolism and brain function.
 With all of these factors in play, it is more likely you are going to reach for the high calorie, high sugar, and high fat snacks to try to get your energy back up again and carry on with your day.3 Why put yourself at a higher risk of injury by not prioritizing healthy sleeping and nutrition habits?

-Click here for more on the impact of nutrition on athletic performance and why it matters.
+Read “Fueling Your Movement and Why It Matters” for more on the impact of nutrition on athletic performance and why it matters.

 Physical performance

 Not getting proper rest will negatively impact physical performance.
 In addition to an increased risk of injury, getting inadequate rest has quite a few repercussions on your overall physical performance.
-First and foremost, you reach the point of exhaustion faster when you are sleep deprived.
+First and foremost, you reach the point of exhaustion faster when you are sleep-deprived.
 You fatigue quicker, plain and simple.
 It becomes much easier for your competition to get ahead of you if you can’t keep up with them due to lower stamina and endurance levels resulting from both physical and mental exhaustion.

 Second, your perceived level of exertion and pain are significantly higher when you are tired.
 It does not mean the pain you are feeling is not real, it just means your understanding of the pain through the body is dramatically increased.
-Sports like running might be more likely affected by sleep deprivation than sports like weightlifting because they are typically more time consuming and could have a negative impact on the perceived effort over the duration of the workout.
+Sports like running might be more likely affected by sleep deprivation than sports like weightlifting because they are typically more time-consuming and could have a negative impact on the perceived effort over the duration of the workout.
 This might be due to the higher physiologic demand required.
 1

 Lastly, your speed, power, and reaction time are all impacted as well.
 In a study of weightlifters which measured the impacts of partial sleep deprivation against normal sleep, sleep deprivation was shown to have a significant negative impact on bench press, leg press, and dead lift.
 Daily mood checks also showed a significant increase to fatigue and confusion.2 The list could go on, but we’ll leave it at that.